 4. Statistics for Data Analytics

 Statistical inference is the process of drawing conclusions from data using statistical/mathematical techniques.
 This is at the core of data analytics and data science, and a strong understanding of statistics is an essential ingredient in a competent data analyst.
 In this course candidates will cover the fundamentals of sampling, statistical distribution, hypothesis testing, and variance analysis, while applying Python code to carry out various statistical tests that derive business solutions from their output.
-Course Topics:
+Course topics include:

 5. Fundamentals of Predictive Modelling